elonen/lanscatter/README.md

 ## Features

-Notable features and differences to Bittorrent-based solutions like Btsync/Resilio, and Dropbox-like software:
+Features and notable differences to Btsync/Resilio, Syncthing and Dropbox-like software:

 * It's a _one way synchronizer_ for distributing large folders 1-to-N, not a generic two-way syncer.
 * Keeps only a _single copy of each file_ to save space – no `.sync` dirs with duplicate files
 * Centralized coordination, distributed transfers.
 Few TCP connections, no broadcasts.
 (Peers connect to a master via websocket, and it instructs them to make HTTP downloads from each other or the master).
 * Designed for _big chunk sizes_ to minimize coordination overhead.
-(Configurable, e.g. for deduplication if data is highly redudant.)
+(Configurable, e.g. for deduplication if data is highly redundant.)
 * Designed for _few simultaneous transfers_.
 This avoids unnecessary coordination traffic and overhead, assuming a reliable and fast LAN environment.
 * Keeps traffic inside the LAN (doesn't connect to any third party servers).
 * Resilient against slow individual nodes.
-Transfers from slow peers detected, aborted and avoided after that.
+Transfers from slow peers are detected, aborted and avoided afterwards.
+* Does _not_ preserve Unix file attributes for now, as Windows doesn't support them.
 * Supports bandwidth limiting.

 ## Technologies